Scout24/cbas/README.rst

 This is the command line interface to the
 `*c-bastion* jump host <https://github.com/ImmobilienScout24/c-bastion>`_.
-It allows you to upload and ssh-key-file and create a user on the jump-host, so that you can log into it.
+It allows you to upload an ssh-key-file and create a user on the jump-host, so that you can log into it.
 It requires an initial connection to auth-server to obtain an (open-id-connect) access token.